jenizar/liveMaps/README.md

 Attention:

-If your kafka server not working to start, you can clear data logs (as your topic registered) in directory C:\tmp\kafka-logs (windows)
+If your kafka server not working to start, you can clear data logs in each topics folder in directory C:\tmp\kafka-logs (windows)

 References:
 1. https://www.youtube.com/watch?v=vD9Ic8KqEDw